-Finding chauffeur placements for trainees after they have acquired their licences can also be a challenge due to pervasive societal biases against women drivers.
+Finding chauffeur placements for trainees after they have acquired their licenses can also be a challenge due to pervasive societal biases against women drivers.
 Very few individuals and companies are willing to consider hiring women as drivers.
-NGOs (both domestic and international) and other development or charitable organisations are more willing to do so because of their commitment to social justice, but their support is not enough as the cohorts of licensed drivers grow larger every year.
-Taken together, these constraints may explain why Azad Foundation has in the last three years reached out to thousands of women, developed a list of 3,000 potential trainees, had conversations with almost 1,000 women, but convinced only 100 women to register with the programme Janardhan (personal interview, New Delhi, India, 15 June 2013).
+NGOs (both domestic and international) and other development or charitable organizations are more willing to do so because of their commitment to social justice but their support is not enough as the cohorts of licensed drivers grow larger every year.
+Taken together, these constraints may explain why Azad Foundation has in the last three years reached out of thousands of women, developed a list of 3,000 potential trainees, had conversations with almost a 1,000 women but convinced only 100 women to register with the program (Janardhan 2013).

-It is important to emphasise that much like the Sakha drivers who are optimistic about the future, none of the programme staff perceive these challenges as unsolvable or permanent.
+It is important to emphasise that much like the Sakha drivers who are optimistic about the future, none of the program staff perceive these challenges as unsolvable or permanent.
 And they do have reason to be optimistic.
-A database of more than 150 clients - including NGOs, private companies, and individuals - was established to enable more successful placement.
-By June 2013, Azad Foundation had a waiting list of employers wanting to hire its graduates and each licensed driver had at least two interviews lined up upon completion of the programme.
+A database of more than 150 clients - including NGOs, private companies and individuals - was established to enable more successful placement.
+By June 2013, Azad Foundation had a waitlist of employers wanting to hire its graduates and each licensed driver had at least two interviews lined up upon completion of the program.
 The Chief Operating Officer stressed during an interview in mid-2013 that increasing the number of licensed drivers and reducing the time it takes the average trainee to complete training was proving to be a bigger challenge.
 Sakha Cabs also struggles to meet the demand for taxis, especially during holidays and festivals.
+I was compelled to hire taxis with a different company on Christmas and New Year's Day because all the Sakha cabs had been booked well ahead of time.

-Extensive media coverage and celebrity endorsements have helped give the two organisations visibility within and outside India.
+Extensive media coverage and celebrity endorsements have helped give the two organizations visibility within and outside India.
 Popular Bollywood actor, Aamir Khan, featured the WOW initiative in an episode of his Hindi language TV talk show, Satyamev Jayate.
-Other celebrities and even heads of state now hire Sakha Cabs when they visit New Delhi.
+Other celebrities and even heads of state (most recently British Prime Minister, David Cameron) now hire Sakha Cabs when they visit New Delhi.
 The WOW initiative has also received several prestigious international awards for socially responsible innovation and business development.
-Although the media attention and awards have helped Sakha Cabs secure new clients, Azad Foundation staff are quick to point out that they have not helped generate much funding for its work.
-Meenu Vadera explicitly identifies securing funding for WOW as one of the most frustrating and demotivating aspects of her work.
-As a unique and innovative programme that helps break down boundaries for women and enables them to transform their living conditions, she had expected the rationale for the WOW initiative to be clear and compelling.
+Although the media attention and awards have helped Sakha Cabs secure new clients, Azad Foundation staff members are quick to point out that they have not helped generate much funding for its work.
+Meenu Vadera, Azad's founder, explicitly identifies securing funding for WOW as one of the most frustrating and demotivating aspects of her work.
+As a unique and innovative program that helps break down boundaries for women and enables them to transform their living conditions, she had expected the rationale for the WOW initiative to be clear and compelling.
 She was surprised to discover otherwise.

 Azad Foundation's work is currently supported by two UK-based charities, iPartner and Human Dignity Foundation.
-WOW also raises money through CSR initiatives, individual donors, and crowdfunding initiatives.
-Why have other - often better resourced entities with explicit commitments to gender equality and women's empowerment (including Indian and international development funding organisations, government agencies, and private sector organisations) - been unwilling or hesitant to support its work?
+The WOW initiative also raises money through CSR initiatives, individual donors and crowdfunding initiatives.
+Why have other - often better resourced entities with explicit commitments to gender equality and women's empowerment (including Indian and international development funding organizations, government agencies and private sector organizations) - been unwilling or hesitant to support its work?
+I identify some of the reasons under the headings of "cost effectiveness" and "replication and scale."

-Cost-effectiveness
+Cost effectiveness